-St Valentine– Everyone knows Valentine’s day but maybe not about the martyr who is traditionally honored on that day.
+St Valentine– Everyone knows Valentine’s day but maybe not about the martyr who is traditionally honoured on that day.

 While today is all flowers, chocolates, cards, gifts and the lovey-dovey feeling, St Valentine did not have any of those sweet things.
-He devoutly professed his faith as a Christian and died upholding the message of modest love.
+He devoutly professed his faith as a Christian and died to uphold the message of modest love.

 Here are 5 quick facts you never knew about the Catholic priest: